Joe Fortunato (linebacker)

-Joseph Francis Fortunato (March 28, 1930 – November 6, 2017) was an American professional football player who spent his entire 12-year National Football League (NFL) career playing linebacker for the Chicago Bears.
+Joseph Francis Fortunato Jr. (March 28, 1930 – November 6, 2017) was an American professional football player who spent his entire 12-year National Football League (NFL) career playing linebacker for the Chicago Bears.
 A five-time Pro Bowl selection, he was the captain and signal-caller for the Bears defense, leading to an NFL Championship in 1963.
 Fortunato is one of only four players, and the only defensive player named to the National Football League 1950s All-Decade Team who has not yet been enshrined in the Pro Football Hall of Fame.

 Prior to the NFL, Fortunato played fullback and linebacker for Mississippi State University, and made All-American in 1951.

 Early life

 Fortunato was born on March 28, 1930, in Mingo Junction, Ohio.
 He worked in his grandparents’ grocery store as a child and in the steel mill as a teen.

 College career

 VMI

 Fortunato initially attended Virginia Military Institute (VMI) where he was a member of the VMI Keydets football team in 1949.